jonalvarezz/.com/contents/articles/replacing-redux-with-context-and-hooks/index.md

 > Heads up!
 Do not use this in production.

-When React Context got its [new and official API](https://reactjs.org/blog/2018/03/29/react-v-16-3.html), I was very skeptical about Redux dead; Now, with React Hooks, I am starting to doubt it.
+When React Context got its [new and official API](https://reactjs.org/blog/2018/03/29/react-v-16-3.html), I was very skeptical about Redux dying; Now, with React Hooks, I am starting to have a second though.

-I decided to create an application using **React Hooks and React Context** to build an architecture similar as with **Redux**, and so get to know how similar and suitable that could be.
+I decided to create an application using **React Hooks and React Context** to build an architecture similar to **Redux**, and assert how similar they could get to be, as well as how suitable the new tools are for the job.

 ## TL:DR;